 Subject: English Language Arts

-Summary: This fifth grade lesson introduces students to the world of poetry, teaching them about different types of poems, poetic devices, and how to analyze and write their own poems.
+Summary: This lesson introduces fourth-grade students to the world of poetry, helping them develop an understanding and appreciation for different types of poems and their elements.

-- Know the different types of poems, such as haiku, limerick, and free verse.
+- Identify and define different types of poems, such as haiku, acrostic, and free verse.

-- Can write their own poems using various poetic devices.
+- Create their own poems using various poetic techniques.

-This lesson will be taught using a combination of direct instruction, group discussions, and hands-on activities.
-Students will have the opportunity to read and analyze different poems, identify poetic devices, and practice writing their own poems.
+This lesson will be delivered through a combination of teacher-led instruction, group discussions, and hands-on activities.
+Students will actively engage in reading, analyzing, and creating different types of poems.

 - Chart paper and markers